Digital SMEs set for a boost after partnership with the EUIPO announced

 For any inventor hoping to seek investment via crowdfunding or via more traditional routes, he or she would be wise to first seek patent protection via one of the above two routes and to consider other additional or alternative forms of protection before releasing details of the invention for public consumption.

 An invention might also be protected by a registered design or a registered trade mark.
 These two rights will bolster any protection you might obtain for your invention and will help in any challenge you might mount against your competitors.
 As with patents, both of these rights require careful consideration before going public with any details of your invention or idea.

 We would recommend consulting a patent attorney to prepare any patent applications.
 Self-filing might be a cheaper option but is highly unlikely to provide the most robust protection needed.

 If you are considering filing a patent application for your invention or if you are intending to seek funding for your invention and would like to discuss your options in more detail, please contact us for advice.
-To contact us click here and fill in the form and an advisor will get back to you.
+To contact us click here to complete our contact form and an advisor will get back to you.